frankchen07/writing/posts/web3 has been heavily focused on feasibility rather than usability.md

-### web3 has been heavily focused on feasibility vs usability
+### web3 has been heavily focused on feasibility rather than usability

 For web3 to survive, we need both feasibility and usability.
 There will be a reckoning if that doesn't happen.
 Just now we are beginning to move towards usability because that's the natural trend of new technologies.